Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 02.27.01 UTC
+- WIB: Rabu, 17 Desember 2025 03.34.27 UTC
-- WITA: Rabu, 17 Desember 2025 03.27.01 UTC
+- WITA: Rabu, 17 Desember 2025 04.34.27 UTC
-- WIT: Rabu, 17 Desember 2025 04.27.01 UTC
+- WIT: Rabu, 17 Desember 2025 05.34.27 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature